nir-chen-3/A02_server_side/README.md

 This project is not deployed online.
 To test locally:

 1. Clone and run the project on your machine.
-2. change the `.env` file to use a MongoDB Or Atlas URI.
+2. Copy .env.example to .env, then provide your own local MongoDB URI or Atlas connection string

 ---